 Will a COVID-19 vaccine be required for school entry?

-Once a vaccine is shown to be safe and effective in children, health authorities, including the CDC and the AAP, will recommend when and how children should receive the vaccine.
-However, it is a state government decision which vaccines are required for school entry.
-Those decisions could vary by state.
+Once a vaccine is approved, health authorities, including the CDC and the AAP, will recommend when and how children should get it.
+However, each state's government decides which vaccines are required for school entry.

 In the meantime, make sure your children are

 caught up on their vaccinations against measles, influenza, whooping cough, and any others that your pediatrician recommends.